n8n-io/n8n-docs/docs/privacy-security/security.md

 #### Encryption of data in transit: TLS and SSL certificates

 When you use the n8n web application, it encrypts traffic between your client and n8n services in transit.
-The same applies for traffic related to the public API or webhook trigger nodes. n8n manages and renews SSL certificates.
+The same applies for traffic related to the public API or Webhook Trigger nodes. n8n manages and renews SSL certificates.

 #### Encryption of data at rest